 We empirically investigate corporate management’s decision to voluntarily disclose information that pertains to firm’s strategy.
 A tradeoff between the benefit of reduced information asymmetry and the cost of investors’ disagreement with the strategy, along with the firm’s intrinsic value define the likelihood of strategic information disclosure.
 We show that a higher level of information asymmetry and a higher degree of investor-management disagreement increase the likelihood of disclosure of strategic information.
 Firms with higher intrinsic value are less likely to disclose strategic information.
 The results are robust to the use of exogenous shocks to investor-management disagreement and information asymmetry.

 Tax-Induced Trading: the Effect of Capital Gain Tax Changes

 with Anna Agapova, submitted

-Presented at the Financial Management Association Meeting 2015 and the Academy of Financial Service Meeting 2016 and the Southern Finance Association Annual Meeting 2018
+Presented at the Financial Management Association Meeting 2015, the Academy of Financial Service Meeting 2016 and the Southern Finance Association Annual Meeting 2018